wenxi-yue/SurgicalSAM/README.md

     conda create -n surgicalsam python=3.8 -y
     conda activate surgicalsam
     ```
 3. Install Pytorch and TorchVision.
 In our case, we use `pip install torch==1.11.0+cu113 torchvision==0.12.0+cu113 --extra-index-url https://download.pytorch.org/whl/cu113`.
-Please follow the instructions [here](https://pytorch.org/get-started/locally/) for installation in your specific conditon.
+Please follow the instructions [here](https://pytorch.org/get-started/locally/) for installation in your specific condition.

 4. Install other dependencies.
     ```